cffhr99/BQ_Week_18_C/README.md

  ` THEN I am able to successfully create and delete reactions to thoughts and add and remove friends to a user’s friend list`

 ## Installation:
+ - install all packages by `npm i`
+ - run the server by `npm start`
+ - use Insomnia to test api by address `localhost:3001/api/users` or `localhost:3001/api/thoughts` and others
 ## Walkthrough Video:
+The walkthrough video of api test by Insomnia:[demo_video](https://www.youtube.com/watch?v=6my9LjhUnmk)